fenago/python-networking-sysadmins/scripting/lab_guides/Lab_8.md

 -------------------------------

-In this section, we are going to learn about sending an email from Gmail through a Python script.
-To do this, Python has a module named `smtplib`.
-The `smtplib` module in Python provides SMTPclient session object that is used to send an email to any internet machine with SMTP listener.

 We are going to look at an example.
 In this example, we will send an email containing a simple text from Gmail to the recipients.